Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 250 g
 - **Price**: 1 sp
-- **Properties**: As a Utilize action, you can use a blunt object, such as a Light Hammer, to hammer a spike into wood, earth, or a similar material.
+- **Properties**: As a Utilize Action, you can use a blunt object, such as a Light Hammer, to hammer a spike into wood, earth, or a similar material.
 You can do so to jam a door shut or to then tie a [Rope](dm/items.md#rope) or [Chain](dm/items.md#chain) to the Spike.
 Iron Spikes are usually sold in bundles of 10 for 1 gp.
 *(Source: PHB'24, page228)*